Akbeeh/what-songs-do-people-like/README.md

 Here's my first big personal project to develop my skills and become a good Data Engineer.

 ## Overview
-The goal of the project is to create a web application that allows users to search for songs, view their ratings on Spotify and Apple Music, and analyze the number of listens per country/region.
+The goal of the project is to create a web application that allows users to search for songs, view their ratings on Spotify, and analyze the number of listens per country/region.
 Users will have their own accounts where they can like or dislike songs.

 ## Steps followed to create the project